 System 1: Weekly WIP Reporting

 The WIP schedule is the single most important financial document in a construction company.
 It tells you, for every active project, exactly where you stand: how much you've earned, how much you've billed, how much you've spent, and what's left.
-Most contractors under $25M either don't have one or update it quarterly.
-Summit had never produced one at all.
+Most contractors under $25M either don't have one or update it quarterly. the contractor had never produced one at all.

 We built a WIP schedule in the first two weeks.
 It tracked every active project across seven key metrics: contract value (including approved COs), estimated cost at completion, cost to date, percent complete (cost method), earned revenue, billings to date, and over/under billing position.

 Every Friday by 2 PM, project managers submitted cost-to-complete estimates.
 I reconciled them against actuals, flagged variances greater than 5%, and produced the WIP by end of day.
-The report was on Mike's desk Monday morning.
+The report was on the owner's desk Monday morning.
 Within three weeks, he could look at a single page and know which projects were healthy, which were slipping, and which needed intervention.

 ✅ What Changed